DK96-OS/AndroidTools/README.md

 # AndroidTools
-**A collection of software components for simplifying Android application development.**
+**A collection of software components for simplifying Android app development.**

 ***